So Much Can Happen, In Paris, In A Day…

 “So, there is your Yout Hostel.
 I am not sure what happened to the ‘h’.”

-He said ‘h’ in the French way, of course; ‘hash’ and it made Julie smile.
-He smiled again and Julie felt her knees go weak in a couple of places, not a feeling to which she was accustomed.
+He said ‘h’ in the French way, of course; ‘hash’ It made Julie smile.
+He smiled again and Julie felt her knees go weak in a couple of places.
+It was a new and unsettling feeling, but not unpleasant.

 “If you like, get settled and if you want to have some lunch, come back and see me at my café, mmm?”